BCCDC-PHL/ncov-recombinant-nf/README.md

 Nextflow wrapper for [ktmeaton/ncov-recombinant](https://github.com/ktmeaton/ncov-recombinant)

-The ncov2019-artic-nf output directory and the corresponding metadata.tsv file are required as input.

 ## Usage

+This nextflow wrapper for the ncov-recombinant pipeline is designed to take in the run name, the ncov2019-artic-nf output directory of consensus sequence files for that run and the corresponding metadata.tsv file as input.

 ```
 nextflow run BCCDC-PHL/ncov-recombinant-nf \